-The Saint Mary’s master’s in speech language pathology program will shape you into a strong clinical practitioner who works tirelessly to improve the lives of others.
+The Saint Mary’s Master of Science (M.S.) in speech language pathology program will shape you into a strong clinical practitioner who works tirelessly to improve the lives of others.
 It’s the next step in your journey to better not only yourself but also the world in which you live.

 Please visit the asha website here for important information about state licensure and work requirements